Setting up systems for a staged upgrade

 After restoring the database, start the BMC Remedy AR System server and ensure that the database parameters are set to the following values:

-For Oracle server configuration details, see Tuning the Oracle server.
+For Oracle server configuration details, see Tuning the Oracle database server.

 For details, see Tuning the SQL Server database.

 Delete all rows from the following tables:Click here to expand the list of tables

 - If you are running the SQL server, run the following command on your database:

 ARAdminwith the appropriate BMC Remedy AR System database administrator account.